 - 1. Focus on sustainable and stable growth of earnings; - 2.
 Maintain a conservative liquidity profile and a strong capital base; - 3.
-Satisfy MIC requirements; - 4.
+Satisfy MIC requirements while under chosen MIC status; - 4.
 Maintain balance in our corporate mortgage portfolio for managed risk and returns; - 5.
-Maintain access to adequate funding and capital markets at all times:
+Maintain access to adequate funding and capital markets at all times;

-- 6. Ensure sound management of regulatory compliance and operational risk and maintain a strong risk culture; and - 7.
+- 6. Ensure sound management of regulatory compliance and operational risk and maintain a strong risk culture: and - 7.
 Ensure financial and operational resiliency in a stressed scenario.